lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	retrieved_results = retrieved_job.fetch_result().to_table().to_pandas()

 This results in having the same data in your notebook which you first obtained via the Portal Aspect.

+We not that URLs will not be accessible indefinitely, but rather are intended to serve the use case of immediate access and analysis.
+To preserve and recreate queries at a later date, it is recommended to save the ADQL-formatted query as described in step 1.6